Search

 Close this search box.

-Thermoset Rigid Composites
+Thermoset Rigid Composite Materials

 THE GUND COMPANY FOCUSES ON TWO MAIN TYPES OF THERMOSET RIGID COMPOSITE MATERIALS, HIGH-PRESSURE LAMINATES, AND LOW-PRESSURE LAMINATES.